rblades/Sentpletion-App/README.md

 - Each week is counted by 7 days of full sentence completion.
 Therefore, if you miss several days in a week, you must complete the full 7 days of exercises before moving onto the next week of exercises.
 - The app will notify you if you have not completed your daily exercises after 10 minutes.
 It will then notify you every consecutive 5 minutes.
 (This feature can be switched off)
 - You cannot set less than 2 or more than 10 sentences to complete for each stem
+- You can set the app to notify you at a specific time each day to complete your exercises

 ### Security
 Sentence completion inevitably involves writing personal issues or information that you never want the world to see.
 You may not feel comfortable logging your personal feelings and struggles away in a server database. **Worry not!** The solution: all sentences are stored locally in your computer.
 Nothing you write is stored in a server.
 You can also choose to clear your sentences at any time.
 Sentpletion **is not** a web application and there are no usernames/passwords - the information you put into it is entirely local to your computer.